 How Much is Medicare Part A?

 There is a required monthly premium, and that cost will vary depending on your work history.
-Seniors who have less than 30 quarters of work history paid $499 per month for their hospital benefits in 2022.
-For those seniors with at least 30 quarters, the monthly premium was only $274 in 2022.
+Beneficiaries who’ve less than 30 quarters of work history will pay $499 per month for Part A. For those beneficiaries with at least 30 quarters, the monthly premium is $274.

 Who’s Eligible for Part A?